studiefredfredrik/davinci-ffmpeg-recoder/readme.md

 A small app that uses FFMPEG to convert video files of most formats
 to a format compatible with movie editing software DaVinci Resolve

+You select a input file and the app will re-encode a copy to the output format:
+LibX264, yuv420p, 720p, rf21, AAC vbr

 ## Installation
 The executables for FFMPEG are not included in this repo, but the latest builds can be